 Capacity on international flights will depend on government decisions and any hotel quarantine requirements for vaccinated travellers.

-Will this affect flexibility or Qantas Status Credits?
+How does this affect flexibility or Qantas Status Credits?